Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Time commitment

-In addition to attending all workshops and, completing all the learning activities outlined in the course schedule, it is recommended you set aside 10 hours per week to complete preparatory work, independent study and assignments.
+In addition to time spent in workshops and completing learning activities, it is recommended you set aside between 3 and10 hours per week to complete independent study which includes readings, workshop preparatory work, online modules and assignments.

 Top of page